 - approximately 90 works related staff.

-The Council area boasts both private and public schooling, from reception to year 12 as well as access to TAFE facilities, and is serviced by 3 hospitals (2 public, 1 private) and associated specialist and aged care providers.
+The Council area boasts both private and public schooling, from reception to year 12 and is serviced by 3 hospitals (2 public, 1 private) and associated specialist and aged care providers.
 Ambulance services are provided throughout the area, with emergency access to the air ambulance.
 Most religious denominations are catered for on the Peninsula.

 A wide range of sporting clubs provide a varied range of recreational pursuits, together with the opportunities available from the coastline surrounding the peninsula.
 Some of the sports catered for include football, tennis, basketball, netball, polo-crosse, cricket, bowls, 8-ball, snooker and darts.
 There is a sailing club at Port Vincent which caters for sailing on most levels and wind surfing.
 Other recreational pursuits available include Pony Club, fishing, boating and many art and craft groups.
-There are some walking trails established within the area, as well as National Trust / Museums and art / craft galleries.
+There are excellent walking trails established within the area including the award winning Walk the Yorke, as well as National Trust / Museums and art / craft galleries.